amaank404/amaank404/README.md

 There are many things that I am trying to learn or want to learn, here is a short list of them:

-- 3D-Modelling with Blender
-- Video Editing with ShortCut
-- Artist with LibreSprite, Krita
 - C++ and C
 - Basic Operating System Development
 - Data Structures and Algorithms
+- Android Development with Jetpack and Kotlin
+- JavaScript for frontend and backend

-**I barely ever maintain this file, it might get outdated with time**
+**I barely ever maintain this file, it might get outdated with time <br/>
+Last Updated on: 23 Jan 2023**